OXID-eSales/oxideshop-user-documentation/releases/releases-2018/oxid-eshop-610.rst

 * PAYONE 1.0.8
 * PayPal 5.2.2
 * Visual CMS 3.2.1 (PE/EE)
-* WYSIWIG editor and summernote 2.1.1 media library
+* Summernote WYSIWIG editor and Media Gallery 2.1.1

 All changes to the compilation can be viewed in the following metapackage: `<https://github.com/OXID-eSales/oxideshop_metapackage_ce/compare/v6.0.3...v6.1.0>`_.